Setting up multiple websites on a Hetzner VPS

 Buy a VPS and create a SSH key

-If you are looking for a low-budget VPS, Hetnzer has a nice After setting up your account, you should create a SSH key to connect to your server
+If you are looking for a low-budget VPS, Hetzner has a nice After setting up your account, you should create a SSH key to connect to your server

-Ok, now are accessing your Hetner remote machine from your computer!
+ssh root@<my-ip>Ok, now are accessing your Hetzner remote machine from your computer!
 Feeling Matrix vibes?
 Not yet?
 Well, let’s move on with the next steps

 Create a new user